1. Start with the most informative words

 Our new municipal transfer station will open next month.
 We’re offering a free service till the end of June, so take this opportunity to de-clutter your home.

-Our new rubbish and recycling centre opens next month.
+Our new waste and recycling centre opens next month.
 We’re offering a free service till the end of June, so take this opportunity to get rid of unwanted items from your home.

 3. Be concise